-If ANY person on the tax return (Taxpayer, Spouse or any dependent) was covered by a Marketplace plan, they will receive a Form 1095-A (Health Insurance Marketplace Statement).
+If any person on the tax return (Taxpayer, Spouse or any dependent) was covered by a Marketplace plan, they will receive a Form 1095-A (Health Insurance Marketplace Statement).
 This Form 1095-A comes directly from the federal Marketplace or a state exchange and should be issued to the Policyholder by January 31.
-The information contained on a 1095-A is used to reconcile the Net Premium Tax Credit (Form 8962) which is reported on the taxpayer’s 1040.
-Failure to complete Form 8962 will result in an erroneous return being filed.
-A Taxpayer who purchased insurance in the marketplace should wait until they receive Form 1095-A to file their return.
+The information contained on a 1095-A is used to reconcile the Premium Tax Credit (Form 8962) which is reported on the taxpayer’s individual tax return.
+A return lacking this form when it should have one will reject if e-filed.
+A Taxpayer who purchased insurance in the marketplace should wait to file their return until they receive Form 1095-A.

 - Policy number for the policy that the individual on the tax return purchased from the Marketplace or state health care exchange.

 - Each individual covered under the policy and the months that each person had coverage.